In Association with Amazon.com

 After writing the novel Lunar Caustic, publishded posthumously in 1958, Lowry went to Mexico, which became the settings of Under the Volcano.
 In Cuernavaca and the nearby volcanoes he found the perfect landscape for his novel.
 The snowy peak of Popocatepetl was for him a symbol of aspiration, and the deep woods in the surroundings formed the opposite, lower depths.

 In Oaxaca Lowry was thrown into a jail - he was considered a Spanish spy.
 Once he forgot the first draft of his manuscript in a bar.
 By the time Lowry left Mexico, his first marriage was in ruins.
-Later, in her book Inside the Volcano (2000), Jan Gabrial wrote: "He would drink anything.
-I had thrown out the rubbing alcohol I'd used to massage his back, but he gulped the contents of a bottle he thought contained hair tonic but which Josefina had refilled with cooking oil..."
-His second wife, the novelist Margerie Bonner, Lowry met in Los Angeles.
+Jan Gabrial recalled: "He would drink anything.
+I had thrown out the rubbing alcohol I'd used to massage his back, but he gulped the contents of a bottle he thought contained hair tonic but which Josefina had refilled with cooking oil".
+(Inside the Volcano: My Life with Malcolm Lowry, p.
+144) Lowry's second wife, the novelist Margerie Bonner, Lowry met in Los Angeles.
 He moved in 1939 to Dollarton, British Columbia, where he built for himself and for his wife a squatters shack to live.
-The hut burned down in 1944, but Margerie Bonner managed to save his manuscript from the fire.
+While the couple was in Europe, the shack burned down.

 Malcolm Lowry